codingMustache/codingMustache/README.md

 ## Joke of the Day

-What did the drummer name her twin daughters?
-Anna One, Anna Two...
+Archaeology really is a career in ruins.

 ## Daily Trivia

-What internet protocol was documented in RFC 1459?
+What five letter word is the motto of the IBM Computer company?
- 1. FTP
+ 1. Think
- 2. IRC
+ 2. Pixel
- 3. HTTPS
+ 3. Logic
- 4. HTTP
+ 4. Click

 <details>
   <summary>Answer</summary>
-  IRC
+  Think
 </details>